wpswings/pdf-generator-for-wp/README.txt

 == Description ==

-***PDF GENERATOR FOR WP LETS YOU CREATE PDF OF RELEVANT PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION.***
+***PDF GENERATOR FOR Wp LETS YOU CREATE PDF OF RELEVANT PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION.***

 PDF Generator for Wp provides the key support in portfolio building depending on your industry type.
 The PDF plugin for WordPress allows you to create PDF files for the pages to ensure the availability of information offline.
 It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.